clojure-grimoire/grimoire/resources/contributing.md

 generator which users should not re-run and a webserver which uses the filesystem database described above to generate and serve a website.

-`lein with-profile server run` will run the server, against existing datafiles.
+`lein serve [portnum]` will run the server, against the datafiles in `resources/`.
+Note that Grimoire cannot currently be built to an uberjar due limitations of `clojure.java.io/resource` which have not yet been worked around.

 ## Legal